Megan Thee Stallion Serves A LEWK At LA Pride

 The “Savage” rapper owned the night when she rocked a sparking catsuit in a sheer black fabric.
 The curve hugging ensemble was adorned with crystal detailing that was centralized around the bodice and high neckline.

-She paired the look with silver lace-up chainmail ankle boots which matched the sparkling ensemble perfectly.
-As for her hair, the starlet wore her locs in big, fluffy curls with a middle part to frame both sides of her face, which of course was beat to perfection.
+She paired the look with silver lace-up chainmail ankle boots, which matched the sparkling ensemble perfectly.
+As for her hair, the starlet wore big fluffy curls with a middle part to frame both sides of her face, which of course was beat to perfection.

 Yes, we love this look on Megan and need more!